theilkerm/IdealRacingLine/README.md

-# Applying Evolutionary Artificial Neural Networks
+# Finding Ideal Racing Line with Evolutionary Artificial Neural Networks

 A 2D Unity simulation in which cars learn to navigate themselves through different courses.
 The cars are steered by a feedforward Neural Network.
 The weights of the network are trained using a modified genetic algorithm.

+I forked and made changes on it to find ideal racing line in karting.

+## Usage

+For now I'm working towards getting better lap times by lowering the MAX_CHECKPOINT_DELAY in carController.cs  [UnityProject/Assets/Scripts/Simulation/CarController.cs](UnityProject/Assets/Scripts/Simulation/CarController.cs).
+Basically, if we say "n" to the number of checkpoints defined in unity, max lap time= (n-1)*MAX_CHECKPOINT_DELAY we will get results.

+I added a Time.timeScale value to [UnityProject/Assets/Scripts/Simulation/TrackManager.cs](UnityProject/Assets/Scripts/Simulation/TrackManager.cs) to see it faster as it sometimes takes hundreds of generations to see. on my system it gives nice and visible results over 32x.
+Of course, in order to do these, you will need to model the runway via unity.

 Short demo video of an early version: https://youtu.be/rEDzUT3ymw4

+## Roadmap

+1. Momentarily showing the best lap time on the screen.

+2. After a successful round, the MAX_CHECKPOINT_DELAY value is reduced by a certain amount and a new target is set and the search for the perfect round continues.

+3. Displaying the race line of the fastest lap in color on the screen with TrailRenderer.

+4. Coloring the race line according to acceleration or speed after the 3rd stage has been successfully completed.

 ![](Images/Demo.gif)